ChicoState/UX-BlueConnect/README.md

 # BlueConnect

-BlueConnect is a mobile application intended to allow the user to seamlessly connect to multiple bluetooth devices at once.
+BlueConnect is a mobile application intended to allow the user to seamlessly connect to multiple bluetooth devices and play downloaded music.

 ## UX Team Members